|Perpetration-Induced Traumatic Stress

 others.
 In the end your fists are ruined.
 So you call in the Senegalese.
 But either they hit too hard and destroy the

-that sort or work.
+sort or work.
 You have to know when to lay it on and when to lay it off.
 You have to have a flair for it.
-When the
+When the chap is

-chap is softened up, it's not worth your while going on hitting him.
-That's why you have to do the work yourself; you can
+softened up, it's not worth your while going on hitting him.
+That's why you have to do the work yourself; you can judge

-judge better how you're getting on.
-I'm against the ones that have the chap dealt with by others and simply come to
+better how you're getting on.
+I'm against the ones that have the chap dealt with by others and simply come to see every

-see every hour or so what state he's in.
-Above all, what you mustn't do is to give the chap the impression that he won't
+hour or so what state he's in.
+Above all, what you mustn't do is to give the chap the impression that he won't get away

-get away alive from you.
+alive from you.
 Because then he wonders what's the use of talking if that won't save his life.
-In that case you'll
+In that case you'll have no

 His superiors refused to give him sick leave, and since moreover the patient did not wish to have a psychiatrist's